Sari Nusseibeh: Peace initiatives and activities since 2000

 Nusseibeh was not politically active during much of the Oslo Peace Process but was appointed as the PLO Representative in Jerusalem in 2001.
 During this period Nusseibeh began to strongly suggest that Palestinians give up their Right of Return in exchange for a Palestinian state in the West Bank and Gaza Strip.
 A number of Palestinian organizations have strongly condemned his views on this issue.

 Nusseibeh criticised the militarization of the intifada in January 2002 and called for the renunciation of suicide bombings and the establishment of Palestine as a demilitarized state: "A Palestinian state should be demilitarized—not because that's what Israel demands, but in our own interest."
 Some senior Israel figures, such as Uzi Landau rebuffed the proposal as a trick.

 In 2002 Sari Nusseibeh and former Shin Bet director, Ami Ayalon published The People's Voice, an Israeli-Palestinian civil initiative that aims to advance the process of achieving peace between Israel and the Palestinians, and a draft peace agreement that called for a Palestinian state based on Israel's 1967 borders and for a compromise on the Palestinian Right of Return.
 The People's Voice Initiative was officially launched on June 25, 2003.

 In 2002, Yasser Arafat appointed Nusseibeh as the PLO's representative in East Jerusalem, a position he assumed after the sudden death of Faisal Husseini.

 In 2008, Nusseibeh said that the quest for the two-state solution was floundering.
 He called on Palestinians to start a debate on the idea of a one-state solution.

+After Hamas's October 7 attacks in 2023, Nusseibeh attributed the attack to "a clash between two irreconcilable doctrines".
+In his opinion, Israel prioritized security over the Palestinians' freedom, while the Palestinians advocated for their freedoms over "security for all".
+He argued that this difference in opinion only reinforced radicals and skeptics on both sides.

+In a 2024 discussion with Israeli philosopher Moshe Halbertal, Nusseibeh condemned both Hamas's October 7 attacks and Israel's occupation of Gaza and the West Bank.
+In response to Halbertal's statement that Israel's response to the attacks was justified as self-defense, Nusseibeh stated, "You can’t just justify one kind of self-defense at the expense of another...what we really need is just to sit together and face each other and find other ways to resolve our problems."